 We market and sell our products in the United States through a direct sales organization.
-Our sales territory managers are focused on promoting awareness and increasing adoption of our solution primarily among the pulmonologists performing interventional pulmonary procedures across approximately 500 high volume hospitals in the United States.
+Our sales territory managers are focused on promoting awareness and increasing adoption of our solution primarily among the pulmonologists performing interventional pulmonary procedures across approximately 500 high-volume hospitals in the United States.
 We are expanding our commercial operations in the United States while continuing to foster our international growth.
-We employ both direct and distributor-based sales models, with over 90% of our revenue generated in markets where we sell directly.
+We employ both direct and distributor-based sales models, with 96% of our revenue generated in markets where we sell directly for the nine months ended September 30, 2024.

 In the United States, our solution is reimbursed based on established Category I Current Procedural Terminology ("CPT") and ICD-10 Procedure Coding System ("PCS") codes and associated APC and MS-DRG payment groupings.
 Current reimbursement in the United States is believed to cover the hospital costs of the procedure and related inpatient care.
 Commercial payors such as Aetna, Humana, and many of the largest Blue Cross Blue Shield plans including Anthem, Health Care Service Corporation, and BCBS Michigan have issued positive coverage policies for the Zephyr Valve, and United Healthcare no longer considers the procedure unproven or experimental.
-Medicare covers our solution for patients when medically necessary, and other commercial insurers are approving pre-authorization requests on a case-by-case basis.
-Outside the United States, our solution is covered by major health systems across much of Europe, Australia and South Korea.
+Medicare covers our solution for patients when medically necessary, and other commercial insurers are approving prior authorization requests on a case-by-case basis.
+Outside the United States, our solution is covered by major health systems across much of Europe, Australia, South Korea and Japan.